 Make the crust:

-- Lightly grease the bottom and 1 1/2 inches up the sides of a 9-inch springform pan with coconut oil and set aside.
+- Lightly grease the bottom and 1 1/2 inches up the sides of a 9-inch springform pan with coconut oil.
+Set aside.

 - Add the dark chocolate chips to the processor and pulse until the chips are incorporated into the dough, but not chopped.